Handbook

 Know what you’re looking for

-When reviewing absence history, look for patterns to the absence, for example, a collection of Fridays or Mondays or days after a bank holiday.
-Also look for themes in the reasons given for absence and review any fit notes for recurring information.
+You should also look for themes in the reasons given for absence and review any fit notes provided for recurring information.

-Discuss what you find
+Discuss what you notice

-If no underlying issue is evident, you should be clear with your staff member that their attendance needs to improve, how this will be measured, and the consequences if it does not.
-You may need to refer to your organisation’s sickness absence policy.
+If no underlying issue(s) are evident or been identified, it is important that you should be clear with your staff member that their attendance needs to improve, how this will be measured, and the consequences for them if it does not.

 Monitor the situation